contexttesting/zoroaster/README.md

 ### package.json

 To be able to run tests from the project directory, it is advised to use `package.json` scripts.
-There is the main `test` script, and additional shorter scripts for `yarn` and `npm` which makes it easy to run tests.
+There is the main `test` script, and additional shorter scripts for `yarn` and `npm` that make it easy to run tests.

 |  Command   |                                                                                                           Meaning                                                                                                           |
 | ---------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |